25 Aerodynamics of Finite Wings

 Vortex Wake Upsets

-When viewed from in front of the aircraft, the tip vortex from the left wing tip rotates counterclockwise and the right one clockwise, as suggested by the photograph below.
+When viewed from in front of the airplane, the tip vortex from the left wing tip rotates counterclockwise and the right one clockwise, as the photograph below suggests.
 The vortices tend to be the strongest when the wing operates at high angles of attack, such as during takeoff and landing.
-As the tip vortices trail back from the wing tips, they begin to descend behind the wing under their own self-induced velocities.
+As the tip vortices trail back from the wing tips, they descend behind the wing under their self-induced velocities.

 The possibility and problems of wake upsets during takeoff and landing operations became much more acute starting in the 1970s with the introduction of wide-body or jumbo jets such as the Boeing 747 and McDonnell-Douglas DC-10.
-The higher weights of these aircraft produced intense and persistent wing tip vortices that caused many “wake turbulence” incidents.
-The most prevalent were for smaller aircraft, which in some cases of wake encounters, caused them to roll inverted and crash.
+The higher weights of these airplanes produced intense and persistent wing tip vortices that caused many “wake turbulence” incidents.
+The most prevalent were for smaller airplanes, which caused them to roll inverted in some cases of wake encounters.

 Summary & Closure